GENERAL MEDICINE

 - LMWH was associated with a statistically significant reduction in mostly asymptomatic DVTs

-- in routine practice, medical prophylaxis is used; according to data from the PREVAIL study, enoxaparin 40mg 1xd may be preferred to heparin 2x 5000 IU given its better clinical benefits to risk ratio and convenience of once-daily administration [Sherman, 2007]
+- in routine practice, medical prophylaxis is used; according to data from the PREVAIL trial, enoxaparin 40 mg 1xd may be preferred to heparin 2x 5000 IU given its better clinical benefits-to-risk ratio and convenience of once-daily administration [Sherman, 2007]

-According to the AHA/ASA guidelines 2019, IPC is the preferred prophylactic method, the most effective is a combination of LMWH + IPC (Wan, 2015)
+According to the AHA/ASA guidelines 2019, IPC is the preferred prophylactic method.

 How to proceed in different types of stroke